zubain86/exceptionspring/README.md

 # Exception Handling in Spring Boot

 Exception handling is a critical aspect of building robust and reliable Spring Boot applications.
 Properly handling exceptions ensures that your application gracefully deals with errors, provides meaningful error messages to users, and facilitates debugging.
-This README will guide you through best practices for exception handling in a Spring Boot project.

-## Exception Hierarchy

-Spring Boot uses a well-defined hierarchy of exceptions, with `java.lang.Exception` at the root.
-Understanding this hierarchy helps in selecting the appropriate exception types to handle specific errors.
-For example, `RuntimeException`, `DataAccessException`, and `HttpMessageNotReadableException` are commonly used exceptions.

 ## Global Exception Handling